Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Introduction

 \subsection{Main results}

-In this paper, we consider only $\lmd=+1$ or $\lmd=-1$ case, in which (\ref{ep}) and (\ref{lmt}) are defocusing or focusing respectively.
+In this study, we consider only the cases $\lmd=+1$ or $\lmd=-1$, in which (\ref{ep}) and (\ref{lmt}) are defocusing or focusing, respectively.
 We prove the local well-posedness for the equations in the spaces,

 and obtain the global solutions mainly in the defocusing case.
-Using global existence of the solution to (\ref{lmt}), we extend the convergence result by \cite{2} to arbitrarily long time.
+Based on the global existence of the solution to (\ref{lmt}), we extend the convergence result in \cite{2} over an arbitrarily long time.

-Furthermore, we find (\ref{lmt}) is energy-critical in the $\sigma=4$ case, which is nonic nonlinear power:
+Furthermore, we find that (\ref{lmt}) is energy-critical when $\sigma=4$, which is a nonic nonlinear power:

-That is, we prove a scattering result in the case of nonic nonlinear power of (\ref{lmt}), under a scaling-invariant small-energy condition.
+That is, we prove a scattering result with nonic nonlinear power of (\ref{lmt}), under a scaling-invariant small-energy condition.
 This is interesting because (\ref{ep}) is energy-critical in the quintic case.
-Thus this property, global well-posedness of (\ref{lmt}) and the convergence result make us expect existence of global solutions to (\ref{ep}) or NLS with anisotropic harmonic trapping in the energy-supercritical case (e.g. septic case in 3 dimensions) with appropriate conditions.
-But in the nonic case, existence of the global solution to (\ref{lmt}) for a large data is open problem even in the defocusing case. \\
+Thus, this property, global well-posedness of (\ref{lmt}), and convergence result lead us expect global existence of the solutions to (\ref{ep}) or NLS with anisotropic harmonic trapping in the energy-supercritical case (e.g. septic case in 3 dimensions) under appropriate conditions.
+However, in the nonic case, global existence of the solution to (\ref{lmt}) for a large data is an open problem even in the defocusing case. \\

 We will now state the main results.
-In all the following theorems, we weaken the assumption \eqref{V} and assume that there exists $V''$, which is
+In all following theorems, we weaken the assumption \eqref{V} and assume that there exists $V''$, which is